|UPDATED: March 24, 2017|

 Fellow of the Business Continuity Institute (FBCI)

-This prestigious certified membership grade is the highest obtainable, and is designed for professionals with over ten years’ experience, that have also held MBCI or AFBCI grades for a substantial period of time and have made significant contributions to the institute and the industry.
+This prestigious certified membership grade is the highest obtainable, and is designed for professionals with over 10 years of experience and who have made significant contributions to the BCI and the industry.

 Person responsible for ensuring that all employees, visitors and contractors evacuate a floor within a specific site.